Getting started

 The robot will move!
 Make sure that you are monitoring the situation, ready to take action if necessary!

-You can then run the executable, which is located in the current working space.
+Alternatively you can run the auto-generated executable located in the current working space manually from a terminal:

 In case of Linux: